Creating VPN Connections

 This parameter is available only when Interface IP Address Assignment is set to Manually specify.

-Tunnel interface IP address configured on the customer gateway device.
+Tunnel interface IP address of the customer gateway device.

 N/A